lochsh/gpio-toggle-exercise/README.md

 like communication over a protocol.
 There are also General Purpose Input/Output (GPIO) peripherals.

-Each of these peripherals has registers associated with it, which are mapped in memory.
-The peripherals can be controlled by writing to these registers.
-This is what our coding exercise will consist of.
+On a separate memory bus to the CPU registers, our STM32 has about a thousand configuration and status registers, also often called memory-mapped IO.
+These are basically pre-defined structs that live somewhere in memory, and you read & write to them in order to configure the peripherals.
+In our case, we'll be writing to these to configure a GPIO, which will be connected to our LED.

 ### Instruction
 You can think of a CPU instruction as the smallest possible unit of software